- Mental Health

 When a person suffers from social anxiety disorder, everyday social interactions will bring about anxiety and fear.
 It is a comorbidity that commonly occurs together with panic disorder.

-To request panic attack treatment and get a new or refill on your prescription, join our monthly membership and get discounted visits
+To request panic disorder medication and get a new or refill on your prescription, join our monthly membership and get discounted visits

 Paying with insurance